Antimonit/Crackle/README.md

 * **--heap <heap_size>** sets the heap size to <heap_size>
 * **--heap <heap_size>** sets the heap size to <heap_size>

 ### How to compile
 Crackle uses Flex scanner and Bison parser tools to facilitate the lexical and syntax analysis.
-It was developed mostly in the CLion IDE and compiled using CMake.
+Crackle is compiled using CMake.
 CMake handles Flex and Bison dependencies by itself and one does not have to provide the binaries.
+CMake file is a part of source code.

 ### To be implemented

 * Comments
-* Function reference as a type
+* Function reference as a type -> higher order functions
+* Arrays
 * Crash nicely when OOM
 * Fix leaks
+* Unit tests
+* Rename object to record (https://en.wikipedia.org/wiki/Record_(computer_science))